kzrevature/training-practice/README.md

 source activate.sh
 ```

+Some modules also have their own README with additional details.

 ### Running the code

 `.ipynb` notebooks can be easily run using the Jupyter family of extensions for VS Code.
 Make sure to select the Python interpreter from your `.venv` using the VS Code UI.

+### Misc

+All the AWS-deployed modules have quirky names.
+These are used for naming VPCs, IAM roles, Policies, etc on AWS so that it's clear
+which resources belong to which projects.